Enrolling in Medicare

 During your SEP, you may:

-Enroll in a Medicare Advantage (Part C) or a prescription drug (Part D) plan.
-You have 2 months
+- Enroll in a Medicare Advantage (Part C) or a prescription drug (Part D) plan.
+You have 2 months to enroll.

 You are not eligible for this SEP when COBRA or retiree coverage ends.
 However, you may be eligible for a different SEP.
 Talk with your plan administrator or call the Medicare helpline for more information.

 You may be eligible for Medicare before age 65 if you have a qualifying disability.
 Eligibility usually starts after you’ve received disability benefits for 24 months.

 Here’s what you need to know:

 - You’ll be automatically enrolled in Original Medicare (Parts A and B).
 Your Medicare card will arrive in the mail a few weeks before your eligibility date.